nycpivot/pcf-workshop-dotnet/labs/pcf-workshop-dotnet-core-lab04-before/README.md

 	This code is used when configuration values should be read from settings files compiled with the code.
 	It will be shortly, however, that appsettings can be overriden from other configuration sources.

-5. Include the AppSettingsController.
+5. Include the AppSettingsController to the project.
 This will just read from the config, populated from appsettings file, and store the values for the view.
-6. Include the Views/AppSettings folder.
+6. Include the Views/AppSettings folder to the project.
 This file displays the ConnectionString.
 7. Uncomment the App Settings navbar menu item in Shared/_Layout.cshtml.
 8. Uncomment the following line in the manifest.yml file, which will set environment variables on every push.